Uncanny Avengers: Lost Future

 As part of the All-New, All-Different Marvel, the Avengers Unity Squad are now helping humankind, mutants, and Inhumans.
 Rogue remains on the team to represent the mutants while Human Torch and a new telepath named Synapse represent the Inhumans.
 While Quicksilver and Doctor Voodoo remained on the team, Scarlet Witch, Vision, and Sabretooth did not rejoin the group.
-While Spider-Man leaves the team, Commander Steve Rogers convinces Deadpool to remain on the team as he did help to save Rogue's life.

 When Super-Adaptoid returns to Earth, it fought the Avengers Unity Squad.
 While it is able to copy Human Torch's powers on a whim like before, Deadpool touched it barehanded.
 Not only did Super-Adaptoid copy Deadpool's powers, it also copied Deadpool's cancer as it became overrun with the disease that killed the organic properties of Super-Adaptoid.
 Deadpool is scolded for his reckless abandon which led to Spider-Man quitting the Avengers Unity Squad.

-The Avengers also travel to Weirdworld to arrest Black Knight after almost killing Savage Steel and murdering Carnivore.
-Steve Rogers almost succumbs to the insanity of the Ebony Blade, before leaving it with Dane Whitman in Weirdworld.

-During the Avengers: Standoff! storyline, the Avengers Unity Squad arrive in Connecticut upon answering Commander Steve Rogers' call.
+During the Avengers: Standoff! storyline, the Avengers Unity Squad arrive in Connecticut after answering Commander Steve Rogers' call.
 They discover Wrecker trying to escape in an SUV with Maria Hill.
-The Avengers Unity Squad help Wrecker and Maria Hill avoid the S.H.I.E.L.D. forces.
-While on their way to Pleasant Hill, the Avengers Unity Squad is attacked by another Maria Hill who is on a Quinjet with the Avengers.
+The Avengers Unity Squad help Wrecker and Hill avoid the S.H.I.E.L.D. forces.
+While on their way to Pleasant Hill, the Avengers Unity Squad is attacked by another version of Hill, who is on a Quinjet with the Avengers.

 The Man Who Fell to Earth

 Hank Pym returns to Earth and joins the Unity Squad after talking to Steve.
 However, Steve doesn't trust him and calls in the Wasp for help.
-Hank Pym is revealed to be dead, killed by Ultron and taken on Hank's appearance and memories.
+Pym is revealed to have been killed by Ultron, who assumed his appearance and memories.
 The Unity Squad attempt to stop Ultron with the help of the Vision.
-Ultron/Hank is defeated when Vision teleports him into space.
+Ultron is defeated when Vision teleports him into space.